-We're pleased to present Burst Mode – a series of in-studio specials where we will showcase some of the new and exciting products that would have been on display at the event in March, to give you a glimpse at what you'll see in September.
+We're pleased to present Burst Mode – a series of in-studio specials where we've showcased some of the new and exciting products that would have been on display at the planned event in March, to give you a glimpse at what you will see on show in September.

-Your hosts, David McClelland (presenter of The Photography Show TV) and James Artaius (editor of Digital Camera World), will get hands on with the latest kit, and talk to representatives from the manufacturers themselves, direct from the Burst Mode bunker.
+Your hosts, David McClelland (presenter of The Photography Show TV) and James Artaius (editor of Digital Camera World), get hands on with the latest kit and talk to representatives from the manufacturers themselves, direct from the Burst Mode bunker.

-We know how disappointed many of you were not to be able to join us as planned in March, so this is your chance to see some of the great offerings that you can look forward to seeing in person from 19-22 September when the physical takes place.
+We know how disappointed many of you were not to be able to join us as planned in March, so this is your chance to see some of the great offerings that you can look forward to seeing in person on 20-21 September when the virtual show takes place.

 Check out all the latest videos on our The Photography Show: Burst Mode hub!